atata-framework/atata-webdriverextras/README.md

 A set of C#/.NET extension methods and other extra classes for Selenium WebDriver.
 Is a part of [Atata Framework](https://atata.io).

-Supports .NET Framework 4.0+ and .NET Core/Standard 2.0+.
+*The package targets .NET Standard 2.0, which supports .NET 5+, .NET Framework 4.6.1+ and .NET Core/Standard 2.0+.*

 ## Usage